 The next steps for finding your perfect role

-Therefore, if you've already been through the vetting procedure, you stand well-placed to start a new career in a security cleared role.
-Upload your CV here and you can ensure you're visible to potential employers, while you can also browse our range of security cleared jobs by sector or the level of security clearance required to ensure you can find a career that matches your skills and experience.
+If you've already been through the vetting procedure with a previous employer, you'll stand well-placed to start a new career in a security cleared role.
+Upload your CV here and you can ensure you're visible to potential employers.
+You can also browse our range of security cleared jobs by sector or the level of security clearance required to ensure you can find a career that matches your skills and experience.